Étude in D-sharp minor, Op. 8, No. 12 (Scriabin)

 Étude in D-sharp minor, Op.
 8, No. 12, is an étude for piano composed by Alexander Scriabin in 1894.
-It features many technical challenges, including numerous jumps in the left hand, repetitive chord strikes, and abundant octaves.
-It is a particular favorite among pianists and audiences alike.
-This piece was a favorite encore of Vladimir Horowitz.
+Its technical challenges include numerous jumps in the left hand, repetitive chord strikes, and abundant octaves.
+It was a favorite encore of Vladimir Horowitz.

 Technique

-The dramatic motive and moving recitative of the solo in the upper voices on the chordal background is characteristic of Scriabin's early creations.
-The typical tempo for the piece is around 100-112 beats ber minute.
+The tempo marking for the piece is around 100-112 beats per minute.
 The right hand is always playing octaves except for the piece's ending.
-Similarly, the left hand is continually jumping around until the final chord is struck.